mtfront/mastodon-og-only/README.md

 # mastodon-og-only
-A chrome extension that let you view other people's original toots only profile
+A chrome extension that let you view only original toots in other people's profile